 Possession claims can relate to any type of tenancy, including a council tenancy, a housing association tenancy, private tenancy or mortgage.

-Every possession claim, whether it relates to a council tenancy, a housing association tenancy, private tenancy or mortgage, involves the landlord or lender, serving a notice to say they intend to go to court, filing court papers, in most cases obtaining a court hearing, obtaining a possession order and then obtaining an eviction date.
+Every possession claim involves the landlord (or lender) serving a notice to say they intend to go to court, filing court papers and in most cases obtaining a court hearing.
+Here they will obtain a possession order and then an eviction date.

 Under the court’s new two-stage process, there will be an added opportunity to challenge the claim for possession before the case proceeds to a court hearing.

 Possession Claims First Stage- Review

 The first stage is called the Review Appointment.
 At this stage, you can contact the duty advisor who can try and negotiate a deal with your landlord or mortgage lender so that you can continue to live in your home.